joehunterdev/react-complete-guide/readme.md

   - loader has two params `request` / `params`
   - You cant use hooks in loader so you need these params to get say the `id` param in url
 #### The useRouteLoaderData() Hook & Accessing Data From Other Routes
+- We can share loaders between routes by adding it to a wrapper route

 #### Planning Data Submission